York and North Midland Railway: Legacy

 The lines through Market Weighton closed in 1965, the line between York and Beverley on 29 November.

-In January 2019, Campaign for Better Transport released a report identifying the line between Pickering and Malton which was listed as Priority 2 for reopening.
+In January 2019, the Campaign for Better Transport released a report identifying the line between Pickering and Malton which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).